elastic/kibana/examples/ebt_local_shipper/README.md

 ## EBT local shipper

 This example plugin registers a local shipper that indexes all the EBT events in the local Elasticsearch.
-The intention is to make it easier for developers to explore their events without having to wait for our _long_ ingestion pipelines.
+The intention is to allow developers to bypass ingestion pipelines and explore their events locally.

 The target indices are:
 - `ebt-kibana-browser` for all events generated in the browser